olinml2024/olinml2024.github.io/assignments/assignment16/assignment16.markdown

 {% capture problem %}
 1. Research CNNs in PyTorch
 2. Create a model called Grayscale1Convolution.
 The model should include 1 convolution layer and 1 max pooling layer that reduces the image size by 1/2.
 You will need to do some math on the sizes of each of the inputs and outputs to make this work.
+(This model should also have 1 fully connected layer.)
 3. Train the model called Grayscale1Convolution for enough epochs that the loss curve flattens (and ideally begins to overfit).
 4. In your write-up, show your model code for Grayscale1Convolution, the loss over epochs plot, the test confusion matrix, and the training and test accuracy.
 {% endcapture %}